amanagarwal-x/Gandhi-Family-Tree-Prolog/README.md

 # Gandhi-Family-Tree-Prolog

-This a Prolog program that I have created as an assignment for my CS312 Artificial Intelligence Course.You can run this code using any prolog compiler.
+This a Prolog program that I have created as an assignment for my CS312 Artificial Intelligence Course.
+You can run this code using any prolog compiler.

 This program contains a knowledge base system of Gandhi Family Relations, and uses facts and rules to create a Family tree of any member of the Gandhi family,